sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Calendar, optionally with week numbers and event indicators.
 - Your upcoming events for the next week (customizable) at a glance.
-- Time zones, optionally with custom names.
+- Time zones in the Dato menu, optionally with custom names.
 - Custom format for the date & time in the menu bar.
+- Clocks for multiple time zones in the menu bar.
 - Highlight certain days of the week in the calendar.
 - Search time zones by city (15k cities included offline).
 - Supports all calendar services that the built-in Calendar app supports (iCloud, Google, Outlook, etc).